Analyticity results in Bernoulli Percolation: Introduction

+The phase-transition at $p_c$ is the most fundamental and well-known result of percolation theory.
+It immediately raises the question of whether there are phase-transitions at other values of $p$ ---and how to define them.
+The obvious approach to hunting for phase-transitions is to consider functions, such as $\theta_o(p)$, describing the macroscopic behaviour of the model, and study their smoothness in the interval $p\in (0,1)$.

-We prove that several functions studied in percolation theory are analytic functions of the percolation parameter.
+In this paper we prove that several functions studied in percolation theory are analytic functions of the parameter $p$.
 We consider Bernoulli bond percolation on a variety of graphs, as well as general \lrm s (defined in \Sr{LRM}) preserved by a transitive group action.
-The \defi{susceptibility} $\chi$ of a percolation model is the expected number of vertices in the cluster of a fixed vertex $o$.
-The \defi{percolation density} $\theta=\theta_o(p)$ is the probability that the cluster $C(o)$ of $o$ is infinite.
-Let

-Our main results are \begin{enumerate} \item For every quasi-transitive graph, and every quasi-transitive (1-parameter) \lrm, the susceptibility $\chi(p)$ is analytic in the subcritical interval $[0,p_c)$. \item For every quasi-transitive lattice in $\R^2$, the (Bernoulli, bond) percolation density $\theta(p)$ is analytic in the supercritical interval $(p_c,1]$ (in other words, $p_\C=p_c$).
-So is the $n$-point function $\tau$ and its truncation $\tau^f$.
-The corresponding results are proved for continuum percolation in $\R^2$ as well. \item For the infinite $d$-ary tree, we have $p_\C=p_c (= \frac1{d-1})$. \item For every finitely presented, 1-ended \Cg, we have $p_\C<1$.
-Moreover, for some \Cg\ of every finitely presented, 1-ended group, and in particular for certain lattices in $\R^d, d\geq 3$, we have $p_\C\leq 1-p_c$ for both site and bond percolation. \item For every non-amenable graph with bounded degrees, we have $p_\C<1$.
-It is possible for $\theta$ to be analytic at the uniqueness threshold $p_u$. \item For certain families of triangulations for which Benjamini \& Schramm \cite{BeSchrPer} and Benjamini \cite{Benjamini} conjectured that $p_c^{site} \leq 1/2$, we prove $p_c^{bond}\leq p_\C <1/2$. \end{enumerate}